 Dr. and Mrs. May dedicated themselves to this community-based school where they would advance the quality of care for these children, and countless others to follow.
 The Mays developed the foundation for our organization today.

-Today, May Institute is an award-winning national nonprofit network that serves children and adults with ASD and other developmental disabilities, brain injury, mental illness, and behavioral health care needs at more than 150 locations across the country.
+Today, May Institute is an award-winning national nonprofit network that serves children and adults with ASD and other developmental disabilities, brain injury, and behavioral health care needs at more than 150 locations across the country.

 “We have come a long way in the past 60 years, and are very pleased to be celebrating six decades of making progress possible for individuals of all ages with a variety of needs,” says May Institute President and CEO Lauren C. Solotar, Ph.D., ABPP.
 “Through the years, we have been tireless advocates for individuals with special needs, building high quality programs, schools, and community-based residences where they can achieve their highest potential.”